 - Provides templating that is completely customizable

-I've done a lot of research over the last few days.
-One of the first things I did was eliminate software sources that were less expensive than powerful enterprise CMS like Interwoven TeamSite and Documentum.
+I've done a lot of research on different CMS tools.
+One of the first things I did was eliminate software sources that were more expensive than powerful enterprise CMS like Interwoven TeamSite and Documentum.
 Those tools are powerful and much beyond what a small personal site and small business would need.

 There is a CMS for portals called a "Nuke" that many small businesses use.
 I looked at these first, because they are very common.
 But Nukes work by putting content into blocks and putting the blocks on the page.
 What I noticed in looking at sites that use Nukes is that they all seem to look essentially the same (Header and 3-column main body).
 Since I want my site to have a layout that fits with my style, and is not limited to what the CMS dictated, I knew that I didn't want a Nuke.